Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration

 \subsection{Baselines}

-We compare \algo\ with the most relevant works in our problem setting including the state-of-the-art RL algorithm PPO~\citep{schulman2017proximal}, standard IL algorithm AIRL~\citep{fu2018learning}, and algorithms of IL from suboptimal demonstrations D-REX~\citep{brown2020better} and SSRR~\citep{chen2021learning}.
-For PPO, we hand-craft reward functions in each environment following standard practices in reward function design~\cite{gym} for stabilization problems.
-For the imitation learning algorithms AIRL, D-REX, and SSRR, we let them learn directly from the demonstrations.
-Other relevant approaches including 2IWIL~\citep{wu2019imitation}, IC-GAIL~\citep{wu2019imitation}, CAIL~\citep{zhang2021confidence}, and DPS~\citep{novoseller2020dueling} need different kinds of additional supervision, such as rankings or confidence labels, which are not implementable under the assumptions in our setting, so we do not include them.
-For a fair comparison, we initialize all the algorithms with the policy learned from the demonstrations using BC.
-Compared with these baselines, our algorithm has one additional assumption that we have the knowledge of the desired goal point.
-However, we believe that the comparison is still fair because in contrast to PPO, we do not need the reward function, and in contrast to AIRL, we do not need optimal demonstrations.
+We compare \algo\ with the most relevant works in our problem setting including RL algorithm PPO~\citep{schulman2017proximal}, standard IL algorithm AIRL~\citep{fu2018learning}, and algorithms of IL from suboptimal demonstrations D-REX~\citep{brown2020better} and SSRR~\citep{chen2021learning}.
+For PPO, we hand-craft reward functions following standard practices in reward function design~\citep{gym} for stabilization problems.
+For AIRL, D-REX, and SSRR, we let them learn directly from the demonstrations.
+For a fair comparison, we initialize all the algorithms with the BC policy.
+Compared with these baselines, our algorithm has one additional assumption that we know the desired goal point.
+However, we believe that the comparison is still fair because we do not need the reward function or optimal demonstrations.
 While \algo\ needs more information than D-REX and SSRR, the performance increment from \algo\ is large enough that it is worth the additional information.

 We also design two other baselines, namely, CLF-sparse and CLF-dense, to show the efficacy of the Lyapunov-guided exploration compared with learning the dynamics model from random samples \citep{dai2021lyapunov,zhou2022neural}.
-These methods require the stronger assumption of being able to sample transitions from arbitrary states in the state space, which is unrealistic when performing experiments outside of simulations.
-For these two algorithms, we follow the same training process as \algo, but instead of collecting samples of transitions by applying Lyapunov-guided exploration, we directly sample states and actions from the entire state-action space to obtain the training set of the dynamics.
+These methods require the stronger assumption of being able to sample from arbitrary states in the state space, which is unrealistic when performing experiments outside of simulations.
+For both algorithms, we follow the same training process as \algo, but instead of collecting samples of transitions by applying Lyapunov-guided exploration, we directly sample states and actions from the entire state-action space to obtain the training set of the dynamics.
 We note that CLF-sparse uses the same number of samples as \algo, while CLF-dense uses the same number of samples as the RL and IL algorithms, which is much more than \algo\ (see \Cref{tab:n-sample}).